aclark4life/python-packages-doc/beta.rst

 Beta
 ====

-When our beta site launches in early 2012, we will introduce a new feature we think Python programmers will like.
+When our beta site launches in mid 2012, we will introduce a new feature we think Python programmers will like.

 Sign up
 -------

 If you have not done so already, please take a minute to sign up for the beta over here:

     - http://pythonpackages.com/beta/signup

-You will hear from us in Q1 2012!
+You will hear from us in Q2 2012!

 .. image:: https://github.com/aclark4life/pythonpackages-docs/raw/master/beta01.png
    :width: 419.5